-In connection with our Series A and A-1 convertible preferred stock financing, we entered into an amended and restated investor rights agreement, amended and restated voting agreement and amended and restated right of first refusal and co-sale agreement containing voting rights, information rights, rights of first refusal and co-sale and registration rights, among other things, with certain of our stockholders.
-These rights will terminate upon the closing of this offering, except for the registration rights as more fully described below in "Description of Capital Stock-Registration Rights."
+In connection with our Series A and A-1 convertible preferred stock financing, we entered into an investors' rights agreement, voting agreement and right of first refusal and co-sale agreement containing registration rights, information rights, voting rights and rights of first refusal and co-sale, among other things, with certain of our stockholders.
+In addition, in connection with our sale and issuance of the 2018 Notes in September 2018, we amended our investors' rights agreement to provide certain registration rights to the purchasers of the 2018 Notes.
+The foregoing agreements will terminate upon the closing of this offering, except for the registration rights set forth in the investors' rights agreements, as more fully described below in "Description of Capital Stock-Registration Rights."